Trade Schools, Colleges and Universities

 Carpentry

-This skilled trade can be truly enjoyable, especially if you're the type of person who has an extra keen eye for detail.
+This skilled trade can be truly enjoyable, especially if you have a keen eye for detail.

 Medical Laboratory Technology